 Mohs Scale of Rock and Metal Hardness: They've covered everything from a 1 to an 11.
 However, most of their songs range from a soft 6 ("Dozing Green") to a very hard 9 ("Different Sense"), with their lighter songs typically in the 4-5 range.

-Mood Whiplash: The Marrow of a Bone starts off with a soft power ballad, is followed by several ultra-aggressive metal songs, and while the album does soften from there, it never has another ballad again.
+Mood Whiplash: The Marrow of a Bone starts off with a soft power ballad, is followed by several ultra-aggressive metal songs, and while the album does soften slightly from "Agitated Screams of Maggots" onward, it never has another ballad again.
 The transition can be very unsettling and startling to the unsuspecting listener.

 Kyo would suddenly throw screaming fits on seemingly "normal" songs.
-Take for example, "Obscure", which starts off with a fairly soothing ambient section but shifts rapidly into Deathcore once the screams kick in.
+Take for example, "Obscure", which starts off as an ambient tune but shifts rapidly into Deathcore once the screams kick in.
 Also, the Last Note Nightmare in "Dozing Green".

 Older than They Look: Everyone in the band is in their mid to late-thirties, but appear to be in their late teens or early twenties.
 Check out pictures of them.
 Even the more recent ones would show a band whose members have aged very little physically.

 Rearrange the Song: Plenty, especially in recent years.
 Special mention goes to The Unravelling which is an entire EP of rearranged songs, save for the title track.